darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 A crossbow bolt whistled past her ear, so close she felt the fletching kiss her cheek.

 "Steady," Lareth said without looking away from the field, though his jaw clenched.
 "They're clocking how much fire we spend."
+He glanced at Samantha briefly.
+"Lareth Lakhart, Marshal of Strategic Defense."

+"Samantha Seraphel," she replied.
+"Herald of Erandia, though that probably means nothing here."

+"It will," Melf said from behind them.
+"After we survive this."

 His voice stayed even, but she could see the cost—the way his shoulders hunched, the tremor in his extended hand.
-Through his Lattice Sight, he could read the precise threads of power, stitching flame exactly where he set it—no wider than a boot, no hotter than needed—but each casting left him grayer.
+Through his Lattice Sight, he could read the precise threads of magical energy like a scholar reading text, stitching flame exactly where he set it—no wider than a boot, no hotter than needed—but each casting left him grayer.

 The next push came like a hammer blow: mantlets thumped into place with impacts that rattled teeth; ladders rose like skeletal fingers; hooks bit stone with shrieks that set her teeth on edge.
 The sound of tearing metal on stone was the sound of nightmares.
 Lareth rationed flame in tight stitches that melted rings to flesh—the screams were immediate and horrible—and sent men scrambling back with blistered hands fused to ladder rungs.
 The stench of burned pork made her stomach heave.
 Melf shifted the wall's grain with a grinding sound like millstones, and when a crack tried to form, he guided it sideways instead of through.
 A ladder bounced back when its hooks failed to bite, the man at its top falling with a wet crunch that carried even over the battle din.